 Corporate and Foundation Giving

-In the spring, we produce our family festival, Stages, Sights and Sounds, now presented as its own stand-alone marker on the cultural landscape.
-The fact that our roster of children’s programs could no longer be effectively scheduled during the annual fall festival is testament to the success and growth of our family programs.
+In the spring, we produce our world stages festival for children and families, Stages, Sights and Sounds, now presented as its own stand-alone marker on the cultural landscape.
 Many of us have had direct experience with how the arts can impact developmental growth and how they’ve helped level the learning field across socio-economic boundaries.
-We are convinced that exposure to events of creativity and imagination, particularly in the realm of the arts and humanities, broadens a child’s perspective of what is possible to conceive, create, achieve and be, especially when that child comes from disadvantaged circumstances.
+Exposure to events of creativity and imagination, particularly in the realm of the arts and humanities, broadens a child’s perspective of what is possible to conceive, create, achieve and be, especially when that child comes from disadvantaged circumstances.

 Every successful nonprofit cultural organization shares one characteristic: vibrancy.
 It cannot afford to be static; it must evolve as its audience and its audience’s needs evolve.